mabulhassan/MechaCar_Statistical_Analysis/README.md

 ![d3](https://github.com/mabulhassan/MechaCar_Statistical_Analysis/blob/main/lot_summary.png)
+The t-tests show the overall mean of the suspension coils dataset sample, which is 1498.78.
+The t-test calculates the summary median, variance and standard devation.
+The one-t test determines if there is no statistical difference between the mean of the sample distribution and the mean of the population distribution.
+The data for suspension coils t-test shows that the mean is close to the population mean because the p-value of 0.607 is higher than than the standard 0.05.
+Therefore, we cannot reject the null hypothesis.

-### Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+### The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+We notice from the summary statitistics that the overall variance for Suspension Coils is 62.291 PSI, which is lower than the design spec of 100 PSI.
+The breakdown of each lot using grouping indicates that LOT1 and LOT2 have a much lower variance than the spec limit.
+However, LOT3 exceeds the limit and raises the overall average variance of the the dataset.

 ## T-Tests on Suspension Coils,